ge3224/tailkick/tailkick/readme.txt

 == Copyright ==

-TailKick WordPress Theme, Copyright 2016-2022 WordPress.org
-TailKick is distributed under the terms of the GNU GPL
+TailKick WordPress Theme, Copyright 2022-2023 Jacob Benison TailKick is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify